 5. Gasping For Air

-The inability to get the kind of restful sleep necessary for optimal health can affect a veteran’s ability to effectively secure and maintain gainful employment, which is often the case with sleep apnea.
-If sleep apnea is making it so difficult to concentrate, stay awake, and maintain effective relationships with colleagues that you can’t feasibly do your day-to-day work, you may be eligible for VA disability benefits.
+The inability to get the kind of restful sleep necessary for optimal health can affect a veteran’s ability to effectively secure and maintain gainful employment, which is often the case with sleep apnea, a common sleep disorder.
+Sleep apnea makes it so difficult to concentrate, stay awake, and maintain effective relationships with colleagues that you can’t possibly do your day-to-day work, you may be eligible for VA disability benefits.

-This is why it’s often important to work with a trusted and qualified VA disability attorney, who can evaluate your sleep apnea claim from the very beginning, advise as to its chances of being approved, and help track down the documentation and medical evidence you need to effectively support your VA claim.
-Before you get started, make sure to review our list of symptoms and work with your attorney to determine whether you have the right kind of documentation to support them.
-Ultimately, your goal is to present to the VA the most comprehensive and medically supported military disability claim that you possibly can.
+This is why it’s often important to work with a trusted and qualified VA disability attorney, who can evaluate your sleep apnea claim from the very beginning, advise as to its chances of being approved, and help track down the documentation and medical evidence you need to support your VA claim effectively.
+So before you get started, review our list of symptoms and work with your attorney to determine whether you have the right documentation to support them.
+Ultimately, your goal is to present to the VA the most comprehensive and medically supported military disability claim possible.

 Sleep Apnea VA Rating

-As with most disabilities, the VA rating for sleep apnea depends on your particular situation.
-The military provides an extremely physically demanding environment that can lead to many conditions associated with sleep apnea, ranging from post traumatic stress disorder (PTSD) to various injuries that limit mobility, plus exposure to a wide variety of dust and fumes.
-Some indications are that one in five U.S. veterans has sleep apnea, and in one study, veterans of combat in Iraq were more than 45% more likely than non-combatants to develop sleep apnea.
+As with most disabilities, the VA rating for sleep apnea depends on your situation.
+The military provides an extremely physically demanding environment that can lead to many conditions associated with sleep apnea syndromes, ranging from post-traumatic stress disorder (PTSD) to various injuries that limit mobility and exposure to dust and fumes.
+Some indications are that one in five U.S. veterans has sleep apnea.
+For example, in one study, combat veterans in Iraq were more than 45% more likely than non-combatants to develop sleep apnea.

-Before considering your VA claim for a sleep apnea disability rating, the VA will insist that you provide the results of a sleep study, which can help define the severity of your condition.
-You can choose to undergo a polysomnogram that measures brain activity, blood pressure, eye movements, blood oxygen levels, heart rate, snoring, and chest movements throughout the night as you sleep.
-This type of sleep study typically takes place at a medical facility or specialized sleep lab.
+Before considering your VA claim for a sleep apnea disability rating, the VA will insist that you provide the results of a sleep study, which can help define the severity of your medical condition.
+You can undergo a polysomnogram that measures brain activity, blood pressure, eye movements, blood oxygen levels, heart rate, snoring, and chest movements throughout the night as you sleep.
+This sleep study typically occurs at a medical facility or specialized sleep lab.

-You can choose to sleep with a home-based monitor that records much of the same information while allowing you to sleep in your own bed at home.
-Depending on the results of the home test, a sleep specialist may advise that you follow up with a more formal sleep study as part of your VA claim.
+You can sleep with a home-based monitor that records much of the same information while allowing you to sleep in your bed at home.
+Depending on the home test results, a sleep specialist may advise that you follow up with a more formal sleep study as part of your VA claim.

-• 100%: chronic respiratory failure that includes carbon dioxide retention or "cor pulmonale" – enlargement or failure of the right side of the heart.
-This level of respiratory disability also may require a tracheotomy.
+• 100%: Chronic Respiratory Failure that includes carbon dioxide retention or “cor pulmonale” – enlargement or failure of the right side of the heart.
+This level of respiratory disability also may require a tracheostomy.

-• 50%: Requires assistance to breathe healthily during the night, including sleeping with a continuous airway pressure device, or CPAP machine, or dental appliances or other devices designed to keep your airway open and prevent periods of suspended breathing throughout the night.
+• 50%: Requires assistance to breathe healthily during the night, including sleeping with a continuous airway pressure device, CPAP machine, dental appliances, or other devices designed to keep your airway open and prevent periods of suspended breathing throughout the night.

 • 30%: Signified by excessive daytime hypersomnolence – chronic daytime sleepiness that doesn’t improve even when you get a recommended amount of sleep.

 For the most part, if you’re a disabled veteran with a sleep apnea claim, the 50% sleep apnea rating is your best-case scenario.
-This places a disabled veteran in the VA’s Group 1 for treatment, and the condition is given such a serious VA disability rating because of sleep apnea’s ability to cause grave long-term damage.
+This places a disabled veteran in the VA’s Group 1 for treatment.
+The condition is given a serious VA disability rating because of sleep apnea’s ability to cause grave long-term damage.

-Please note that for the 50% rating, the VA must see documentation that the breathing apparatus you’re using is medically prescribed.
+Please note that for the 50% rating, the VA must see the documentation that the breathing apparatus you’re using is medically prescribed.
 So, in addition to providing the prescription for your breathing assistance device, you’ll also need to include a statement from your physician attesting to the medical need for the device.
-Your veterans disability attorney can help you work with your physician on this.
+Again, your veteran’s disability attorney can help you work with your physician on this.

-The VA also will want to see documentation that your sleep apnea condition has either developed or become progressively worse during your time of active military service, and that your current condition can be tied back to your time of service.
+The VA also will want to see the documentation that your sleep apnea condition has either developed or become progressively worse during your time of active duty and that your current condition can be tied back to your time of military service.

 What Is Sleep Apnea?